iAMB-RWTH-Aachen/PAMparametrizer/docs/Example.md

 ### Step 2: Build the Protein Allocation Model
 With all the data in place, we are ready to build some models.
 We start building the Protein Allocation Model (PAM) with the parameters we have gathered in step 0.
-There are ready-made scripts for building the *E. coli* PAM in `Scripts/pam_generation.py`
-(using EC numbers as enzyme identifiers, not including gene-protein-reaction associations (GPRAs)) and `Scripst/pam_generation_uniprot_id.py` (using uniprot identifiers for individual peptides and thereby including GPRAs), but for completeness, we will describe here shortly how the PAM is initiated using the setup utilities from [PAModelpy](https://github.com/iAMB-RWTH-Aachen/PAModelpy).
-As an input, we need to provide an excel file with the GPRAs and initial kcat values to create dictionaries which contain the mapping of the reactions to proteins to genes, and the path to the SBML model.
+For completeness, we will describe here shortly how the PAM is initiated using the setup utilities from [PAModelpy](https://github.com/iAMB-RWTH-Aachen/PAModelpy).
+As an input, we need to provide an Excel file with the GPRAs and initial kcat values to create dictionaries which contain the mapping of the reactions to proteins to genes, and the path to the SBML model.
 For more details, please refer to the [PAModelpy documentation](https://pamodelpy.readthedocs.io/en/latest/PAM_setup_guide.html).